The Revolution Route explores the formation of the military wings of the Pan African Congress (PAC) and the African National Congress (ANC).

 The Revolution Route, Cape Town, is a unique lens through which to discover the city, moving as it does spatially from the historic centre and economic capital, through places such as Langa, Athlone and Nyanga.

 – Nelson Mandela’s day of release and first speech as a free man

 – extraordinary stories of revolution in Cape Town, against apartheid and against colonial regimes

 Possible add ons: - Robben Island tour, featuring Nelson Mandela’s and Robert Sobukwe’s cells

 Coffeebeans RoutesCoffeebeans Routes works to showcase contemporary, urban, Africa.

 We create travel experiences around urban stories in Cape Town and Johannesburg.
 These are contemporary, urban, African experiences that provide deep insights, and plenty of fun.
 We are a multi-award winning tour operator that lives for stories and nuance.

-We splash story all over the canvas of tourism.
-Stories are our currency, our stories are the equilisers, our stories shift the balance of power.
+We splash story all over the canvas of tourism and Coffeebeans Routes are beautiful story tellers.
+Stories are our currency, our stories are the equalisers, our stories shift the balance of power.
 And tourism is our playground to share the stories of African cities.

-We create and sell original tourism experiences in South Africa, from half-day music and creativity tours to fourteen-day long specialist programmes.
-Our in-house creative destination management service, Creative Travel Africa, packages this original content into itineraries including accommodation and wilderness, beach or safari options.
+Coffeebeans Routes create and sell original tourism experiences in South Africa, from half-day music and creativity tours to fourteen-day long specialist programmes.
+Their in-house creative destination management service, Creative Travel Africa, packages this original content into itineraries including accommodation and wilderness, beach or safari options.

-If you want to explore between the lines, beyond the mountain, and over the rainbow, then check in with us.
+If you want to explore between the lines, beyond the mountain, and over the rainbow, then check in with Coffeebeans Routes.